SYMS: Summer Youth Music School

 Piano and Guitar:

 Students for whom piano and guitar are primary instruments will have only one large ensemble rehearsal a day.
 They can sing in choir or play in the band or orchestra on an appropriate secondary instrument.
-During the other large ensemble rehearsal period, piano and guitar students will have small ensembles on those primary instruments instead.
+During the other large ensemble rehearsal period, piano and guitar students will have small ensemble reherasals on their primary instruments (piano or guitar).

 Large Ensembles: